bish0polis/mwhois/README.txt

 LISTEN_ADDRESS,   LISTEN_PORT,   MAX_QUERY_SIZE   and   LOGFILE
 Each one is self-explanatory, but here is the explanation  just in case:
-- LISTEN_ADDRESS : The IPv4 Address  the  server   listens   to
+- LISTEN_ADDRESS : The IPv4/IPv6 Address the server listens  on
 - LISTEN_PORT : The Port Number where  the  server  listens  at
 - MAX_QUERY_SIZE : The maximum size, in bytes, of a valid query for either an IPv4 Address or a Domain  Name